thbennn/thbennn/README.md

 # Hi 👋, I'm Thanh Hai (Ben)

-I'm a **Software Engineering student at Concordia University** and a tech enthusiast who loves to learn about new things.
+I'm a **Software Engineering student at Concordia University** and a tech enthusiast who loves to explore and learn about new things.
 Currently focusing on web development and building cool projects.
 Connect with me on LinkedIn.

 ![GitHub Stats](https://github-readme-stats-eight-theta.vercel.app/api?username=thbennn&show_icons=true&theme=tokyonight)